jaredcassoutt/PythonTextEditor/README.md

 # PythonTextEditor
 This is a simple text editor built with Python that utilizes the Tkinter framework to build a user interface.

+The text editor includes:

+    - new file creation
+    - opening of already existing .txt files
+    - ability to save changes made
-The text editor includes features that allow you to create a new file, open existing files, save a new file, and takes utilizes a stack data structure to allow for undo and redo functionalities.
+    - stack data structure for undo and redo